woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/topmatching/figure2h.rst

+.. _figure_2h:

 Figure.2.h
 ----------

+Figures depicting the invariant top mass of matched detector **jets and leptons** from mutual tops.
+For leptonically decaying tops, the **truth neutrino** was used.
-Heat-map representations of the number of **truth-jets** contributing to the reconstructed invariant top-quark mass, for inclusive of all decay modes.
+**The figure aims to illustrate the number of jets contributing to matched tops in the leptonic decay channel**.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^